 Most lenders who write loans to students require that the student can prove at least $1,500 per month in steady income.
 Though most lenders will consider the student’s pre-tax income for this limit, the borrower still needs to show that his debt-to-income ratio will accommodate the monthly payments.

 For the lender to consider your income as valid, your income must be verifiable.
 Many students work for tips and cash, and find it hard to provide proof of income.
-You will likely need to provide the lender with tax returns or W-2s from your employer to qualify for a student car loan.
+You will likely need to provide the lender with tax returns or W-2s from your employer to qualify for an auto loan.
 However, some lenders will work with students who hold non-traditional jobs.

 The only true way to know if you will qualify for a student car loan is to apply.
 If you apply through Valley Auto Loans, we will work to find the perfect lender for your budget and situation.
 If you are a full-time student with a gross income of at least $1,500 per month, we can match you with a lender to finance your next car loan.